jessicafxng/cse15l-lab-reports/lab-2-report.md

 ![Image](filterMethod-BugCode.png)

 * I created a test to determine if if a new list has all the elements in the input list and in the same order.
 The `verifyFilter` class first verifies if the input elements are actually strings.
 The initial code passes this test.
-The `testFilter` class determines if the two lists are equal (the input list and the new list created from the code).
+The `testFilter` class determines if the two lists are equal (the input list and the new list created from the code) using the `assertArrayEquals()` method.

 ![Image](testFilter.png)